Life in the Preparatory School

 The Prep School Day

-On arrival from 8.15am each morning, children go straight into school to their Form Rooms to join their Form Teacher in time for registration.
+On arrival from 8.15am each morning, children go straight into school to their Form Rooms to join their Form Teacher in time for registration at 8.20am.
 This ensures a positive and focused start to each day.

 Form time is used to discuss the day and week ahead as well as to explore latest news and current affairs.
 Each week, there is a topical weekly debate, based on which we submit our views to the government via VotesforSchools.
 This encourages a healthy interest and understanding of topical issues and enables teachers to offer explanation and context.

 A typical Prep School day follows the timetable below:

 |Period 3||9:50am - 10:30am|

 |Form Time / Assembly / House Meeting||10:30am - 10:50am|

 |Lunch/Extras||12:40pm - 1:50pm|